 I prefer to use 1/4″ New England Ropes Sta Set with a spliced eye in the dead end to receive a halyard shackle.
 Instead of tying the line to the gooseneck car with a bowline knot, the shackle is faster and easier to detach.
 This way, you can leave the downhaul line in place and just disconnect it from the gooseneck car if you need to remove the boom, such as to unstep the mast for trailering.

 Rigged this way, the boom downhaul doesn’t offer any mechanical advantage over a boom tie-down.
 In fact, it has the disadvantage of the friction added by the turning block and the deck organizer.
 But it usually doesn’t take a lot of force to tighten it fully anyway.

 To make it even easier to adjust, you can rig it with a block attached to the gooseneck car instead.
 Start the line at a becket on the turning block at the mast step or attach it to the mast step plate as in the picture at left.
-Reave the line up through the gooseneck car block, down through the turning block, and then lead it aft to a cleat.
+Reave the line up through the gooseneck car block, down through the turning block, and then lead it aft to a bulkhead cleat.
 That gives the downhaul a 2:1 mechanical advantage.
-If necessary for heavy wind sailing, you could increase the mechanical advantage even more using double blocks in both positions.
+If necessary for heavy wind sailing, you could increase the mechanical advantage even more by using double blocks in both positions.